June 11, 2025

 Table adapted from Rhode Island Water Quality Regulations (250-RICR-150-05-1); see regulations for complete details.

-On June 5th, twenty stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers; five of these stations were also sampled for enterococci bacteria.
-In the five days prior to sampling, there was no precipitation recorded at TF Green.
+On March 12th, 2025, twenty stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers; five of these stations were also sampled for enterococci bacteria.
+In the five days prior to sampling, no precipitation was recorded at TF Green.
 Overall, bacteria counts were higher in both the Seekonk and Providence Rivers than during the previous sampling event.

-Enterococci results had an overall geometric mean of 28 MPN/100 mL.
-Enterococci counts ranged from <10 MPN/100 mL at Gaspee Point and Conimicut Point to 158 MPN/100 mL at Point St Bridge.
+Enterococci results had an overall geometric mean of 12 MPN/100 mL.
+Enterococci counts ranged from <10 MPN/100 mL at most sites to 411 MPN/100 mL at Point St. Bridge.

 The table below lists the Rhode Island bacteria standards for primary contact and shellfishing established by the Rhode Island Department of Environmental Management (RIDEM).
 RIDEM defines primary contact as any recreational activities in which there is prolonged and intimate contact with water, involving considerable risk of ingesting water (e.g., swimming, diving, water skiing and surfing).
 Please note that the RIDEM bacteria standards are provided here for informational purposes only and are not intended to indicate official state compliance with primary contact or shellfishing standards.